 So, how did great joy replace the worst despair I had ever felt in my life?
-My turning point came when I heard these words of Jesus:
+My turning point came when I heard these words of Jesus from John 6:37 (NIV):

 Jesus himself said that He would not reject me if I went to Him for help!
 And I had clearly already been “calling on the name of the Lord.”
 At that point, I saw a little bit of God’s loving and merciful character, and I felt His love for me.
 I started trusting Him to help me.
 How could I not?
 I knew I could never be good enough on my own, but I saw the truth that He was utterly trustworthy, powerful, and loving, and He promised to help me!